ruuddrummen/react-signal-forms/README.md

 ## Array fields

 The implementation of forms with one or more arrays of items is supported by array fields.
-You can create the specifications for an array field with `...field("yourArrayField").asArray(...)`.
+You can create specifications for an array field with `...field("yourArrayField").asArray(...)`.

 For example: